 In many companies and organizations, IT administrators typically configure internal private domain names that are inaccessible to the Internet for access to internal resources.
 For example, if my domain name is edi.wang, I want to use internal.edi.wang for access to the organization's internal resources.
-We have to install and configure our own DNS server on either Windows or Linux for this in the past, it is very complex and costs a lot of time.
-But now, with Microsoft Azure, you can easily set up a private DNS with a few mouth click in a few minutes.
+We must install and configure our own DNS server on either Windows or Linux for this in the past, it is extraordinarily complex and takes a lot of time.
+But now, with Microsoft Azure, you can easily set up a private DNS with a few clicks in a few minutes.

 Create Private DNS zone